housseindjirdeh/hdjirdeh.github.io/_posts/2018-06-14-thinking-prpl.markdown

 }
 {% endhighlight %}

+Code splitting at the component level can even allow for more fine-grained control over doing things at the route level.

 <blockquote>
   <p>There are many more places than just routes where you can pretty easily split apart your app.
 Modals, tabs, and many more UI components hide content until the user has done something to reveal it.</p>
   <footer><a href="https://github.com/jamiebuilds/react-loadable">React Loadable README.md</a></footer>